dbpedia/webid/README.md

 [ alt_names ]
 # Web Id
+# Make sure to put your Web Id between quotes, otherwise the fragment identifier will be cropped automatically.
 URI = "https://holycrab13.github.io/webid.ttl#this"
 ```

-Make sure to put your Web Id between quotes, otherwise the fragment identifier will be cropped automatically.
-Run the following command to use your private key `private_key.pem` and `cert_config.cnf` to generate a new file `cert.cer`.
+Run the following command to use your private key `private_key_webid.pem` and `cert_config.cnf` to generate a new file `cert.cer`.

 ```
 openssl req -x509 -new -nodes -key private_key.pem -days 3650 -out cert.cer -config cert_config.cnf -extensions v3_req